AlexEduV/harry_potter_sorting_flutter/README.md

 # harry_potter_sorting_flutter

-Harry Potter Magic Sorting Hat App
+A quiz game, set in the Harry Potter universe, that let's you guess random character's house, implemented in Flutter.

 ## Table of Contents
 - [Features](#features)